dart-lang/sdk/runtime/docs/types.md

 D<D<D<T>>>: D[D<D<D<D<T>>>>, D<D<T>>]
 ...
 ```
 The representation is divergent and therefore not possible.
-The VM detects non-contractive types and reports an error.
+The VM detects non-contractive types (search for `ClassFinalizer::CheckRecursiveType` in the [class finalizer](https://github.com/dart-lang/sdk/blob/master/runtime/vm/class_finalizer.cc)) and reports an error.
 These non-contractive types make no sense in real programs and rejecting them is not an issue at all.

 ## Compile Time Type